-- The Company supports development and implementation of due diligence practices and tools, including: - The CMRT survey completed by the Company's suppliers, - · The Conflict Free Smelter Program used by the Company to determine facilities that have received a conflict free designation. - The Company encourages all of its conflict mineral suppliers to use facilities that have received a conflict free designation.
+- The Company supports development and implementation of due diligence practices and tools, including: - o The CMRT survey completed by the Company's suppliers, - o The Conflict Free Smelter Program used by the Company to determine facilities that have received a conflict free designation. - The Company encourages all of its conflict mineral suppliers to use facilities that have received a conflict free designation. - The Company requests its suppliers to remove sanctioned smelters and refiners from their supply chain to ensure compliance with U.S. sanctions and the OECD Due Diligence Framework.